AuReMe/metage2metabo/docs/m2m_analysis.rst

 ``key_species_stats.tsv``: for each target, this file contains the number of key species, essential and alternative symbionts.
 If you have used the "--taxon" option, the column corresponds to each taxonomic groups.

-``key_species_supdata.tsv``: for each target, this file contains the name of species in the key species, essential or alternative symbionts groups.
-If you have used the "--taxon" option, there will be new rows linked to each taxonomic groups.
+``key_species.json``: for each target, this json file contains the name of species in the key species, essential or alternative symbionts groups.

+For each target, the json contains 2 keys:

+* ``essential_symbionts``: a dictionary with a key ``data`` and the name of theorganisms in the essential symbionts.
+If you use the "--taxon" option, the dictionary keys will be the name of taxon and the values will be the essential symbionts of this taxon.

+* ``alternative_symbionts``: a dictionary with a key ``data`` and the name of theorganisms in the alternative symbionts.
+If you use the "--taxon" option, the dictionary keys will be the name of taxon and the values will be the alternative symbionts of this taxon.

 Solution graph
 ++++++++++++++